Daniel J. Frey

 Talk to a friend?

-Doing good is not easy because if it was, everyone would do it.
+Doing good is not easy because if it were, everyone would do it.

 So here we are in a plague that is killing thousands every day.